 More information on the Métis

-Please note that organizations representing Métis people in Canada have differing criteria about who qualifies as a Métis person.
+Please note that organizations representing the Métis people in Canada have differing criteria about who qualifies as a Métis person.
 The Congress of Aboriginal Peoples defines Métis as "individuals who have Aboriginal and non-Aboriginal ancestry, self-identify themselves as Métis and are accepted by a Métis community as Métis".
 The Métis National Council defines Métis as "a person who self-identifies as Métis, is of historic Métis Nation ancestry, is distinct from other Aboriginal peoples and is accepted by the Métis Nation".
 Please contact both these organizations for more information.